dgeb/json-api/format/index.md

 To facilitate fine-grained access, a to-many relationship **MAY** optionally be accessible at its relationship URL (see above).

-A to-many relationship **MAY** be added by sending a `POST` request to the URL of the relationship.
-The key should match the name of the relationship and the value should either be an array of IDs, a single "to-many link document", or an array of "to-one link documents".
+A to-many relationship **MAY** be added by sending a `POST` request with a plural primary resource representation to the URL of the relationship.
 For example:

 ```text
 POST /articles/1/links/comments